jefflinse/clic/README.md

 - Support reading parameter values from files
 - Support for producing binaries/scripts for other languages
 - Improved unit test coverage
+- exec: option to echo command before running
+- exec: bool params should have optional "as_flag" property to translate to 3rd party app flags
+- registry: cache latest spec content so app can be run even if spec is moved or deleted
+- Add run protection for spec files obtained from the internet
+- Providers for Azure Functions and Google Cloud Functions
+- Combine CLI tools into single binary